fanbuxie823/kringbuf/README.md

 # About

-An implementation of kfifo under cpp
+An implementation of kfifo with cpp